-Today’s society and business life is closely linked to technological development.
-And, consequently, also to digitalization of HR and the adoption of new strategies, tools and ways of working.
-This relationship has been intensified during the COVID-19 health crisis.
+Today’s society and business life are closely linked to technological development.
+And, consequently, also to the digitalization of HR and the adoption of new strategies, tools, and ways of working.

 Accelerate and simplify recruitment and internal feedback

-According to the independent firm Markess Consulting, during the first half of 2019, 82% of the mid-cap companies it had consulted faced serious difficulties in the process of attracting talent.
-This, in turn, was interpreted as the main obstacle to their growth.
+According to the independent firm Markess Consulting, 82% of the mid-cap companies it had consulted faced serious difficulties in the process of attracting talent.

 Increase branding attractiveness and facilitate onboarding

 Data analytics also favors the establishment of onboarding policies that reduce potential frictions.
-In fact, HR management solutions such as Talentia HCM already have specific modules dedicated to onboarding, with tools such as Chabot or conversation automation to facilitate the “landing” of new employees.
-You can also improve your upskilling policies through modules such as Talentia Learning & Development.
+In fact, HR management solutions, such as Talentia HCM, already have specific modules dedicated to onboarding.
+Also, we can facilitate the “landing” of new employees with tools such as Chatbot or conversation automation.

 Digital workplace and improved employee experience

-Of HR managers, 81% say that the implementation of a digital work environment is the main driver of modernization for the future.
+81% of the HR Managers say that the implementation of a digital work environment is the main driver of modernization.
 Moreover, employees’ aspirations differ from those of their generational predecessors.
-Not only is it essential to have sufficient financial incentives to retain talent, but it is also essential to have the right incentives in place to ensure that employees are able to work in a digital environment.
+Thus, it is essential to have enough financial incentives to retain talent.
+But, it is also essential to have the right incentives in place to ensure that employees are able to work in a digital environment.

 It is also crucial to design a good internal communication policy, constant improvement in the relationship with the employee and a sufficient provision of complements, tools and technological utilities that make the workplace a work environment that is favorable to well-being and productivity.